 At Congregation Emanu-El B’ne Jeshurun, we are committed to accommodating the learning needs of every child in our program.
 Our teachers receive training and assistance in adapting lessons for all learning styles.
-Please see our “Student Information Page” to help us best reach all of our students, and contact Rabbi Schaller if you would like to provide additional information.
+Please contact Rabbi Schaller to discuss your child’s special needs.

 Passport To Israel